prat1950/prat1950/README.md

 - Using Market Data to build a Machine learning model to determine Market Attractiveness for a Client

 **What I'm Learning Right Now:**
-- Front-End Development with ReactJS
+- Front-end development with ReactJS
+- Front-end development with AngularTS
-- Back-End Development with Django and Postgres SQL
+- Back-end development with Django and Postgres SQL

  **My interests:**
+- Front-End Web Development with ReactJS, AngularTS
-- Web Development with ReactJS and Django
+- Back-End Development with Django and PostgreSQL
 - Data Structures and Algorithms in C++
-- Data Analysis and Visualisation with Python, Excel and Tableau
+- Data Analysis and Visualisation with Python, Excel, and Tableau
 - Machine Learning and Deep Learning